Dickinson Bayou: A TMDL Project and Use Assessment for Bacteria

 High concentrations of bacteria measured in Dickinson Bayou Tidal, Segment 1103, and four of its tributaries might pose a health risk for people who swim or wade in the bayou.
 Bacteria from human and animal waste may indicate the presence of disease-causing microorganisms that may cause illness.
 Swimming and other forms of recreation in which people come into direct contact with the water are referred to as contact recreation in the state's standards for the quality of streams, lakes, and bays.

-The TMDL project will characterize the sources of bacteria in the watershed of the bayou and develop a plan to improve water quality.
+The TMDL project characterized the sources of bacteria in the watershed of the bayou and stakeholders developed a plan to improve water quality.
 The goal of the TMDL is to reduce bacteria concentrations to within acceptable risk levels for contact recreation.

 Adopted Total Maximum Daily Loads